 They perform annually at the U.S. National Arboretum and at the Shakespeare Theatre’s Harman Center for the Arts, and have also appeared at the Washington National Opera Ball, the Corcoran Gallery of Art, and the Washington National Cathedral.
 Recently, in conjunction with Washington Revels’ new Civil War-era programming, the group has added music of that era to its repertoire, and is featured on Washington Revels' new recording, "Hard Times Come Again No More."

-For more information about Washington Revels Gallery Voices, and to explore hosting a performance at your site, contact Greg Magee at 301-587-3835.
+For more information about Washington Revels Gallery Voices, and to explore hosting a performance at your site, contact Terry Winslow at 301-587-3835.

 Washington Revels Jubilee Voices